 Our new map of the High Country Pathway and the Pigeon River Country is now available!
 It has up to date ownership, trail, and forest information.
 The new map costs $9 plus $1.50 for shipping and is available under Maps/Membership/Donations.
 We have a Holiday Special - just $30 plus $3.50 shipping for the new map and the paperback book "The Pigeon River Country"!
 As always your dollars support an intern working in the Pigeon River Country State Forest.

 Picture of the Month

 We are now involved in two major projects in the Pigeon River Country.

-1) We are partners with Trout Unlimited as we help Golden Lotus plan for the drawdown of the pond and the removal of the 80 year old Song of the Morning Ranch dam (see below) in a manner that will minimize damage to the Pigeon River.
+1) We are partners with Trout Unlimited as we help Golden Lotus plan for the drawdown of the pond and the removal of the 80 year old Song of the Morning Ranch dam (see pictures at left) in a manner that will minimize damage to the Pigeon River.

-We are partners with the Otsego County Historical Society as we build an Historical Interpretive Center in the old 1930's CCC built Unit Manager's Cabin at Forest Headquarters pictured below.
+2) We are partners with the Otsego County Historical Society as we build an Historical Interpretive Center in the old 1930's CCC built Unit Manager's Cabin at Forest Headquarters pictured above.